BESS Workgroup

 Preference the Highest-Preference

-or Lowest-Preference, Lowest-Preference DF Algorithm, the PEs may become the Designated
+or Lowest-Preference, Lowest-Preference Algorithm, the PEs may become the Designated

 Forwarder irrespective of their IP address and based on the

-administrative Preference value.
+administrative Preference preference value.
 The following sections provide some

 examples of the procedures and how they are applied in the use-case use case